"Ethics is nothing else than reverence for life.” Albert Schweitzer

 - The nature of the concern–including a copy of the statement of concern

 - The initiation of a review does not indicate determination has been made.
-ERS is simply exploring the allegation.
+ERS team is simply exploring the allegation.

 - The name of the reviewee’s Advocate